joonhoswe/SWEdle/README.md

 [Click to Play!](https://swedle.netlify.app)

 # 💫 About:
 🧩 SWEdle is a spinoff of the viral web game Wordle.com.
-Instead of random words, SWEdle incorporates various Software Engineering words and terms, such as "React", "Linux", "Agile", etc. As of now, it only incorporates a list of 5 letter words, similar to Wordle.
-SWEdle is built using React, JavaScript, and TailwindCSS for the frontend, MongoDB for the database of words,frontend is deployed on Netlify, and the backend is deployed on Fly.io. <br><br>
+Instead of random words, SWEdle incorporates various Software Engineering words and terms, such as "React", "Linux", "Agile", etc. As of now, it only incorporates a list of 5 letter words, similar to Wordle. <br> SWEdle is built using React, JavaScript, and TailwindCSS for the frontend, MongoDB for the database of words,frontend is deployed on Netlify, and the backend is deployed on Fly.io. <br><br>

 ##  🎮 Images: